ivan-digital/commoncrawl-stream/README.md

 9. Configuration
 -	Various paths (wetPathsFile, stagingDir, output paths, checkpoints) can be customized in AppConfig or runtime args.
 -	Parallelism, memory, and batch intervals (Triggers) are also configurable based on the Spark environment and performance needs.
+10. Near-Duplicate Detection (DEDUP Mode)
+-   After you have run the raw pipeline, you can optionally remove near-duplicates.
+The LanguageDedupProcessor uses a MinHash LSH approach over tokenized text, identifying documents that fall within a certain Jaccard distance threshold.
+-   It then groups them via GraphX connected components, and writes out a deduplicated dataset to output/languages_parquet_deduped/.

 ---
 **Happy crawling and analyzing CommonCrawl!** If you have questions or suggestions, feel free to modify the code and adapt it to your workflow.